-How To Get Medical Marijuana Cards In Arizona [2020 Update]
+How To Get A Medical Marijuana Card Online In Arizona [2020 Update]

 Arizona Medical Marijuana Overview

-Over the past few years, the legality of both medical marijuana and CBD oil made from hemp has been a hotly debated topic among Arizona lawmakers, law enforcement officials, and courts.
+Over the past few years, the legality for both medical marijuana and CBD oil made from hemp has been a hotly debated topic among Arizona lawmakers, law enforcement officials, and courts.

 The confusion stems from conflicting Arizona cannabis laws.
 Under older state laws the term “cannabis” refers not to the plant cannabis, but to the drugs produced from cannabis — which is technically referred to as marijuana, causing a conflict in the two laws.
 Moreover, there were questions as to the legality of CBD produced from hemp.